ragingpastry/piedpiper-picli/docs/source/developer/testing.rst

 A local development environment can be configured using the following Ansible collection: https://github.com/AFCYBER-DREAM/ansible-collection-pidev/

-Follow these instructions to turn a new machine into a PiedPiper development environment:
+Follow these instructions to turn a new machine into a PiperCI development environment:

 .. code-block:: bash